 Copyright in Australia

 The law with respect to copyright in Australia is contained in the Copyright Act 1968 (Cth) (‘Copyright Act’).
 The purpose of the Act is to provide protection to a range of works, both artistic and otherwise, from unauthorised reproduction.
+This article outlines copyright law in Australia.

 In what material can copyright subsist?